-My long term career goal is to practice in an academic medical center affiliated with a school of pharmacy, combining clinical practice with both didactic and experiential teaching experience.
+My long-term career goal is to practice in an academic medical center affiliated with a school of pharmacy, combining clinical practice with both didactic and experiential teaching experience.
 My teaching experience includes an MS in Education, and I have served as a tutor for the past two years.
 It has been incredibly rewarding to find engaging ways to help fellow students make the connection between the required clinical knowledge and an actual clinical experience.
 I would welcome additional opportunities to serve as an instructor and preceptor for student pharmacists.

-The training provided through completing OU's clinical teaching certificate, appeals to me as it offers the chance to gain a more thorough understanding of how to design the curriculum in a course, classroom management skills and even more strategies to engage struggling students.
+The training provided through completing UO's clinical teaching certificate, appeals to me as it offers the chance to gain a more thorough understanding of how to design the curriculum in a course, classroom management skills and even more strategies to engage struggling students.

 Furthermore, I have also been actively involved in clinical research.
 My research, under Dr. Barry Allen at UCSF, is an evaluation of the effectiveness of Clinical Pharmacist interventions to reduce medication errors on UC Medical Center's pediatric units.
-I had the opportunity to present my work at APhA's 0000 conference; it was incredible to share our results and realize that there were long term benefits that could effect best practices nationwide.
+I had the opportunity to present my work at APhA's 0000 conference; it was incredible to share our results and realize that there were long term benefits that could affect best practices nationwide.
 I plan to continue in this area of research and utilize my skills to conduct a successful and publishable residency project.
+Thus, the UO's reputation for strong faculty mentorship, offering a balance of support and autonomy, aligns with my goals and research work style.